 Under the rules adjusted this year and set out in the Articles of Association, each member of the Supervisory Board receives fixed annual compensation of EUR 70,000.
 The Chair of the Supervisory Board and his Deputy receive a compensation for the higher organisational and administrative expenses associated with their work and their special responsibility for the successful and efficient cooperation of the entire board.
 The Chair of the Supervisory Board receives fixed annual compensation of EUR 175,000 and his Deputy of EUR 140,000.
 Each membership and chairing of Supervisory Board committees is remunerated additionally in view of the importance of the committee work and the increased preparation effort and workload.
 As a result, Recommendation G.17 of the GCGC is complied with.
-A distinction is made between the Audit Committee and the other committee additionally receives fixed annual compensation of EUR 25,000 and its Chair EUR 50,000.
+A distinction is made between the Audit Committee and the other committees with regard to the amount of this additional compensation.
+Each member of the Audit Committee additionally receives fixed annual compensation of EUR 25,000 and its Chair EUR 50,000.
 Each member of any other committee additionally receives fixed annual compensation of EUR 20,000, and each Chair of another committee receives EUR 40,000 respectively.